Careers360: Congratulations on being one of the CAT 2025 toppers! What was your reaction? Were you expecting this?

 Careers360: What was your time management strategy for preparation and exam day?

 Vihaan: I had a specific VARC strategy that when 15 minutes are left, if I haven’t done 15 questions then I am going too slow so I would know to either speed up or relax a little.
 Also I tried to finish VARC with 1-2 minutes to spare before DILR.
 For DILR I used to practice with a 13 minute timer for every set and tried to do it in under 13 minutes if I couldn’t, I saw the solution and checked if I was slow or if the set was too lengthy.
-For QA I set a timer for 3 minutes and it wasn’t until last week that I could solve questions mostly in that timeframe.
+For QA I set a timer for 3 minutes and it wasn’t until last week that I could solve questions mostly in that time frame.

 Careers360: What are the factors behind your success?